-The Virginia Foundation for Independent Colleges has selected Dr. Erin J. Friedman, an assistant professor of biology at Lynchburg College, as the 2017 recipient of the H. Hiter Harris III Rising Star Award.
+The Virginia Foundation for Independent Colleges has selected Dr. Erin J. Friedman, an assistant professor of biology at University of Lynchburg, as the 2017 recipient of the H. Hiter Harris III Rising Star Award.
 She received the award on November 9 at the VFIC Annual Luncheon in Richmond, Virginia.

 The award recognizes Dr. Friedman for her clear and abiding commitment to the craft of classroom teaching, the teaching-learning process, and the development of each student as an individual.